mdnetto/crackle_pop/README.md

 This is a program that prints out the numbers 1 to 100 (inclusive).

-- If the number is divisible by 3, it prints Crackle instead of the number.
+If the number is divisible by:

+- 3, it prints Crackle instead of the number.
-- If it's divisible by 5, it prints Pop.
+- 5, it prints Pop.
-- If it's divisible by both 3 and 5, it prints CracklePop.
+- both 3 and 5, it prints CracklePop.

-It is written in PHP!
+It's written in PHP!